deltag0/Food-Classification/readme.md

 # Computer Vision Model for food

-AlexNet and VGGnet model trained to recognize pictures of sushi, pizza and steak.
+AlexNet and VGGnet model trained to recognize pictures of food.
 One trained model following AlexNet reached an accuracy of 91% after training for 30 epochs

 ## Technology